j-yarbrough/j-yarbrough.github.io/src/writing.md

 ---
 # Writing

-Below you will find a sample of articles Justin has written.
-To see other media Justin has appeared in, check out the [other media](/media) page.
+Below you will find a listing of articles Justin has written.
+To see podcasts and other media Justin has appeared in, check out the [podcasts](/podcasts) and [other media](/media) pages.

 If you would like to have Justin write something for you, you can [contact him.](/contact)